She(e)perfect!

-DISCLAIMER: I simply wanted to post this sketch with a few – a few! – accompanying words and then I unravelled and wrote myself to sleep.
+DISCLAIMER: I simply wanted to post this late night sketch with a few words and then a few became many.
 Whoops.

 Mäh, ihr Schafe, Mäh, ihr Schafe